hannahpotter/hannahpotter.github.io/_news/issta_24_presented.md

 inline: true
 ---

-Ben presented our work on Identifying and Suppressing Equivalent Mutatns for Java Programs at ISSTA 2024!
+Ben presented our work on Identifying and Suppressing Equivalent Mutants for Java Programs at ISSTA 2024!